ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 This component creates a single ``'alive'`` column.
-This column is also required by the BasePopulation component since the simulation should only age simulants who are dead and so the column is used in a query string "alive == 'alive'".
+This column is also required by the BasePopulation component since the simulation should only age simulants who are alive, so the column is used in a query string "alive == 'alive'".

 The ``setup`` method
 ++++++++++++++++++++